joelsjlee/voyant-corpora-generation/README.md

 Your `context` folder should now have two items, `keywords.txt` and a folder called `corpus` with all your .txt files.

-4. Setting up the server
+4. Setting up the server.

+    This was first done using PUTTY and a domain name.
+If you also are using putty and have a domain name, put it in `compose\envs\caddy`.

 5. Build the docker images.
 To run this command, you'll need to move into the `voyant-docker` directory: